-It is understandable that many react emotionally to the news without doing their own research.
-If you had to replace all plastics by biodegradable and biological materials, you would face different and sometimes worse kinds of pollution.
+It is understandable that people are affected by the news and react without seriously considering the problem.
+If you were to replace all plastics by biodegradable and biological materials, we would create other pollution and problems sometimes worse.

 It is much easier to address human behavior than shifting the blame to a particular pollution and replacing it by another...

-For many, it seems so difficult to rely on a responsible attitude of the consumers...
-Let us answer that by mentioning two pillars: education and repression.
-Sadly, ecology is a rather new discipline and previous generations were neither sensitized nor taught as they should have been.
-New generations are more open, but ecology is still not taught enough and is still considered a low priority.
-What we need is a long term solution that governments would seriously take into account.
+Some might think that it seems difficult to rely on responsible consumer behavior...
+We could answer that there are two important levers: education and repression.
+Unfortunately, ecology is a very recent field and the previous generations were not sensitized and educated as they should have been.
+The new generations are more open but it is still not taught enough to be an urgent priority.
+It is a long term solution if it is seriously taken into account by the governments.

 “The problem with plastics must be taken in its entirety so as to understand all that is involved.
 Behind the generic word “plastic” are plenty of different materials varying in functionality and application.
 Made from a variety of chemicals, this complex material has specific properties and often has better performance than other materials.
 Its performance makes it very interesting because of its functionality and low cost.
 Take the automotive industry as an example.
 Using plastics instead of heavier metal parts allows for weight loss that reduces fuel consumption and thus environmental impact.
 Security-wise, the shock absorbing properties of plastics are left unrivaled.
 In the medical industry, plastics are also preferred because of their specifications: biocompatibility, single use, innocuousness, and aseptization for surgeries.
 In numerous cases, plastics have the most desirable properties.
 It is thus unrealistic to believe in ‘zero-plastics’.